-I study how technology works as a tool in goal-directed activities (mostly: activities that are learning and/or activities in the social context of organisations); and I design socio-technical interventions, i.e. technology together with its pattern of use.
-As research approach, I typically use user-centered design/co-design/contextual design and design thinking procedures and methods; an influential background theory in my work is activity theory.
+I study how technology works as a tool in goal-directed activities.
+Mostly, I study learning, but I also study other knowledge-intensive activities.
+Typically, my research is set in an organisational context.
+I design socio-technical interventions, i.e. technology together with its pattern of use.
+As research approach, I typically use user-centered design/co-design/contextual design and design thinking procedures and methods.
+An influential background theory in my work is activity theory.
+Technologies I am currently interested in are data-driven and artificial intelligence technologies, and ubiquitous computing technologies.

 - Veronica Rivera-Pelayo, Angela Fessl, Lars Müller, Viktoria Pammer.
 Introducing Mood Self-Tracking at Work: Empirical Insights from Call Centers.
 ACM Trans.
 Comput.-Hum.
 Interact., ACM, 2017, 24, 3:1-3:28.
 IF=1.293